 Picking the Right Fund for You

-The followings are some common terms to know when investing in mutual funds:
+Below are some common terms to know when you buy mutual funds:

 Net Asset Value (NAV)

 A fund's NAV value is calculated as the fund's assets minus its liabilities.
 The NAV per share is calculated by dividing the NAV by the number of fund shares outstanding